mirandagodi/Testing-theories-of-the-vocabulary-spurt/README.md

 SCRIPTS DESCRIPTION

-Scripts should be run in numerical order, as they produce files used in the following scripts.
-Scripts 5.01 and 5.02 do not produce files used in the following scripts.
+Scripts are organized in numerical order.

 `Data cleaning scripts`: These scripts are not included here as they contain identifiable information.
 All shared data in this repository is anonymized.